NERC-CEH/lepisense-input-api/README.md

 ### Data management
 - **Upload Data:** Endpoint for pushing images and audio files to the server.
+The files need to be compressed in zip folder not bigger than 5Gbs.
   ```http
   POST /upload/
   ```